-- Deleting an external account (or firm) from my Betterment profile
+- How can I delete or hide an external account from my Betterment profile?

 - What do I do with my manually linked accounts after I sync my external accounts?

-- How do you determine whether my external portfolios have high, medium or low fees?
+- How do you determine whether my external accounts have high, medium or low fees?

 - When I sync a non-Betterment account, does Betterment store my username and password?